Bin-Chen-Lab/insilicoCell/README.md

 # InsilicoCell

 InsilicoCell is a virtual platform for cellular functional profile prediction and multi-objective drug screening.
+Read our preprint [here](https://doi.org/10.64898/2026.08.25.746866).

 InsilicoCell can be used in two ways: